fll-pigeons/gamechangers/docs/learningPlan.md

   * Turns
   * Navigate maze

-## 2. More Accurate Movement Using Sensors
+## 2. Using Improved Feedback - More Accurate Movement Using Sensors

 ### Simple programming